FelixKratz/JankyBorders/README.md

 brew install borders
 ```

-For a comprehensive overview of all avaliable options and commands, consult the
+For a comprehensive overview of all available options and commands, consult the
 man page: `man borders`.
 A rendered version of the man page is available in the
 [Wiki](https://github.com/FelixKratz/JankyBorders/wiki/Man-Page).